frogDoesTech/frogdoestech.github.io/_posts/2025-01-27-how-to-jekyll.markdown

 ## Summary

-By now you (and I as well) should have a Jekyll website ready to start blogging.
-Jekyll has aged a bit since I first used it, and I will likely look for alternatives to it soon.
-For now though, I'm happy I was able to bootstrap my blog lightning-fast.
+By now you (and I as well) should have a Jekyll website all set up and ready.
+Maybe not enough to disrupt the world of tech, but good enough to start blogging.

-Time to get blogging now.
-Rrrrrribit!
+Type your heart out <3